 This whole area is a green paradise, offering peace and quiet away from busy London traffic jams.
 It’s a place of play, peaceful walks and lots of cafes.

 Venn Street Market on Clapham High Street

-Undoubtedly one of the most-preferred places in London of food lovers, the Venn Street Market offers a huge variety of foods and cookbooks.
-Every year you can find a new organised event for lovers of the local cuisine, as well as lots of sponsored school projects.
+Undoubtedly one of the most preferred places in London of food lovers, the Venn Street Market offers a huge variety of foods and cookbooks.
+Every year you can find a newly organised event for lovers of the local cuisine, as well as lots of sponsored school projects.